Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Examples

-Each normal form in Proposition~\ref{prop:deg3} corresponds to a single expression for ${\mathcal F}\xy=xQ_2\xy-yQ_1\xy$, that does not depend on $p_1,p_2,p_3$ and $\alpha$.
-Hence the expression for $g(\theta)$ is the same in each group, as well as the angular dynamics at infinity.
+Each normal form in Proposition~\ref{prop:deg3} corresponds to a single expression for $\GG \xy=xQ_2\xy-yQ_1\xy$, that does not depend on $p_1,p_2,p_3$ and may be multiplied by $\alpha=\pm 1$ or $\beta=\pm 1$.
+Hence the expression for $g(\theta)$ is the same in each group, as well as the angular dynamics at infinity, up to a reversal of direction of rotation at infinity.
 This information is summarised in Table~\ref{table:deg3}.
 However, the expression of $f(\theta)$, governing the radial dynamics near infinity, depends strongly on these parameters, giving rise to qualitatively different global dynamics.

 Phase portraits for the normal forms in Proposition~\ref{prop:deg3} may be obtained applying Theorem~\ref{teo:globalDynamics} to the information on the behaviour at infinity of the homogeneous differential equations studied in \cite{AnnaL1990}.
-When \eqref{eqR2contracting} has finitely many infinite equilibria, their stability is determined by the nonlinear part, by Proposition~\ref{prop:stability}.
-Since we want to preserve the time orientation, when the infinite equilibria are hyperbolic, each phase portrait in \cite{AnnaL1990} gives rise to potentially two different ones, although in some cases they may coincide, as in cases (0), (1) and (3) of Figure~\ref{fig: caseI}.
+When \eqref{eqR2contracting} has finitely many infinite equilibria, their angular stability is determined by the nonlinear part, by Proposition~\ref{prop:stability}.
+Since we want to preserve the time orientation, when the infinite equilibria are hyperbolic, each phase portrait in \cite{AnnaL1990} gives rise to potentially two different ones obtained applying Theorem~\ref{teo:NewGlobalDynamics}, although in some cases they may coincide, as in cases (0), (1) and (3) of Figure~\ref{fig: caseI}.
 This figure contains all the cases with 8 hyperbolic equilibria at infinity for $\lambda>0$.
+Even if some infinite equilibrium is not hyperbolic, if $Q_1$ and $Q_2$ have no common factor, then Lemmas~\ref{lem:factor f}, \ref{lema:parabolicsector} and \ref{lema:hyperbolicsector} imply that the phase portraits are the same.

-The procedure outlined above covers all cases with finitely many equilibria at infinity, whose phase portraits are shown in Figures~\ref{fig: caseI}--\ref{fig:casesIVandIX}, grouped by number of infinite equilibria.
-Cases \ref{Ana2} and \ref{Ana6} with no equilibria at infinity are covered by Theorem~\ref{teo:Bende} and shown in Figure~\ref{fig: caseX}.
+The procedure outlined above covers all cases with finitely many equilibria at infinity, whose phase portraits are shown in Figures~\ref{fig: caseI}--\ref{fig:casesIVandIX}, when $Q_1$ and $Q_2$ have no common factor, grouped by number of infinite equilibria.
+Cases \ref{Ana2} and \ref{Ana6} with no equilibria at infinity are covered by Theorem~\ref{teo:Bende} and shown in Figure~\ref{fig: casesIiandVI}.

-In the degenerate case \ref{Ana10} all points in the equator of the Poincar\'e sphere are equilibria.
+In the degenerate case \ref{Ana10} all points in the equator of the Poincar\'e disk are equilibria.
 The next lemma describes the dynamics in the finite domain, shown in Figure~\ref{fig: caseX}.

 \begin{lemma} Let $D=p_1p_3-p_2^2/4$ and $T=p_1+p_3$, then for the normal form \ref{Ana10} and $\tilde\lambda>0$, we have: \begin{enumerate} {(\alph{enumi})} {{\theenumi}} \item if $D>0$ and $T>0$ then there are no finite equilibria and all infinite equilibria are radially attracting; \item if $D>0$ and $T<0$ then there is a closed curve of attracting finite equilibria encircling the origin; \item if $D<0$ then there are two invariant half-cones containing curves of attracting finite equilibria separated by two half-cones with radially attracting infinite equilibria; \item if $D=0$ and $T>0$ then there are no finite equilibria and all infinite equilibria are radially attracting; \item if $D=0$ and $T<0$ then a diameter contains no attracting finite equilibria and the two remaining half-planes contain curves of attracting finite equilibria. \end{enumerate} \end{lemma}